lukiwieser/baysed-chess/lichess_bot/wiki/Configure-lichess-bot.md

 - `protocol`: Specify which protocol your engine uses.
 Choices are
     1. `"uci"` for the [Universal Chess Interface](http://wbec-ridderkerk.nl/html/UCIProtocol.html)
     2. `"xboard"` for the XBoard/WinBoard/[Chess Engine Communication Protocol](https://www.gnu.org/software/xboard/engine-intf.html)
     3. `"homemade"` if you want to write your own engine in Python within lichess-bot.
-See [**Create a custom engine**](https://github.com/lichess-bot-devs/lichess-bot/wiki/Create-a-custom-engine).
+See [**Create a homemade engine**](https://github.com/lichess-bot-devs/lichess-bot/wiki/Create-a-homemade-engine).
 - `ponder`: Specify whether your bot will ponder--i.e., think while the bot's opponent is choosing a move.
 - `engine_options`: Command line options to pass to the engine on startup.
 For example, the `config.yml.default` has the configuration
 ```yml